 - b.
 If such appellate review is not requested within seven (7) days, the affected practitioner shall be deemed to have waived his or her right to the same, and to have accepted such adverse recommendation or decision and the same shall become effective immediately as provided in Section 2 of this Appendix A. - c.
 Within ten (10) days after receipt of such notice of request for appellate review, the Hospital governing board shall schedule a date for such review, including a time and place for oral argument if such has been requested, and shall through the Hospital CEO, by written notice sent by certified mail, return receipt requested, notify the affected practitioner of the same.
 The date of the appellate review shall not be more than thirty (30) days from the date of receipt of the notice of request for appellate review, except that when the practitioner requesting the review is under a suspension which is then in effect, such review shall be scheduled as soon as the arrangements for it may reasonably be made, but not more than fifteen (15) days from the date of receipt of such notice. - d.
-The appellate review shall be conducted by the Hospital governing board or by a duly appointed appellate review committee of the governing board of not less than five (5) members. - e.
-The affected practitioner shall have access to the report and record (and transcription, if any) of the Hearing Committee and all other material, favorable or unfavorable, that was considered in making the adverse recommendation or decision against him or her.
+The appellate review shall be conducted by the Hospital governing board or by a duly appointed appellate review committee of the governing board of not less than five (5) members. - The affected practitioner shall have access to the report and record (and e. transcription, if any) of the Hearing Committee and all other material, favorable or unfavorable, that was considered in making the adverse recommendation or decision against him or her.
 An opportunity to submit a written statement in his or her own behalf, in which those factual and procedural matters with which he or she disagrees, and his or her reasons for such disagreement, shall be provided.
 This written statement may cover any matters raised at any step in the procedure to which the appeal is related, and legal counsel may assist in its preparation.
-Such written statement shall be submitted to the Hospital governing board through the Hospital CEO by certified mail, return receipt requested, at least three (3) days prior to the scheduled date for the appellate review.
-A similar statement may be submitted by the MEC or by the Chair of the Hearing Committee, and if submitted, the Hospital CEO shall provide a copy thereof to the practitioner at least three (3) days prior to the date of such appellate review by certified mail, return receipt requested. - f.
+Such written statement shall be submitted to the Hospital governing board through the Hospital CEO by certified mail, return receipt requested, at least nine (9) days prior to the scheduled date for the appellate review.
+A copy shall be promptly provided to the MEC and Chair of the Hearing Committee, and they shall have an opportunity to respond in writing at least three (3) days prior to the scheduled date for appellate review, a copy of which will be shared promptly with the practitioner. - f.
 The Hospital governing board or its appointed review committee shall act as an appellate body.
 It shall review the record created in the proceedings, and shall consider the written statements submitted pursuant to subparagraph (e) of this Section 6, for the purpose of determining whether the adverse recommendation or decision against the affected practitioner was justified and was not unreasonable.
 If oral argument is requested as part of the review procedure, the affected practitioner shall be present at such appellate review, shall be permitted to speak against the adverse recommendation, and shall answer questions put to him or her by any member of the appellate review body.
-The MEC or the governing board, whichever is appropriate, shall also be represented by an individual who shall be permitted to speak in favor of the adverse recommendation or decision and who shall answer questions put to him or her by any member of the appellate review body.
+The MEC or the governing board, whichever is appropriate, shall also be represented by an individual who shall be permitted to speak in favor of the adverse recommendation or decision and who shall answer questions put to him or her by any member of the adverse recommendation or decision and who shall answer questions put to him or her by any member of the appellate review body.